 We have many types of tests and many level of tests.
 In order to write a few lines of production code, many lines of test code are written.
 Once, while working on a feature, I kept track of the number of lines I changed or created for tests and for production purpose.
 Test code represented > 80%.

 Unit tests, integration tests, user acceptance tests, … represented 4 times more (at least).
 All this code needs to be maintained.
-Every time production code behavior is changed, tests will brake.
-If not, tests probably are useless.
+Every time production code behavior is changed, tests will brake (or else tests are not testing nothing).
 Test code will have to be changed.

 Let’s talk about facts